 Huntington Park, Ca. 90255

-One of our valued partnerships is a poetry mentorship started in 2004 with Chester W. Nimitz Middle School in Huntington Park.
-This mentorship was inspired by Ms. Ana Perez, who was at the time studying for her MA in poetry and education at Cal State L.A. while teaching 8th grade English at Nimitz.
-Ana requested permission to include her own students in her studies by bringing them to curricular and extracurricular poetry events and adapting her MA poetry materials to enhance her 8th grade literature and culture curriculum.
-The mentorship kicked off with a poetry reading by the 8th graders to a packed audience of their friends and families and Cal State L.A. graduate poetry students.
-This partnership is a direct extension of Ana's graduate work that was inspired by her participation in the activities of The Center for Contemporary Poetry and Poetics, and will be featured in the future on the Alumni web page on this site.
+CCPP cooperated with Ms. Ana Perez in conducting a poetry mentorship program in 2004 with Chester W. Nimitz Middle School in Huntington Park.
+Perez, then studying at Cal State LA, included her own students in her studies by bringing them to curricular and extracurricular poetry events and adapting her MA poetry materials to enhance her 8th grade literature and culture curriculum.
+The mentorship kicked off with a poetry reading by the 8th graders to an audience of their friends and families and Cal State L.A. graduate poetry students.

 The Natural History Museum of Los Angeles County